matsmoraes/AEMMT/README.md

 ./gen_instances
 ```

-This creates the `instances/` folder with all 80 CSV files.
+This creates the `instances/` folder with all 80 CSV files (20 instances × 4 sizes).
 You only need to run this once.
-The folder is already present in the repository, so this step is only needed if you want to regenerate from scratch.
+The folder is already present in the repository,
+so this step is only needed if you want to regenerate from scratch.

 **Step 2: Run the benchmark**